Harry Ferguson: Early life

-Ferguson was born at Growell, near Dromore, in County Down, Ireland, the son of a farmer.
+Ferguson was born at Growell, near Dromore, in County Down, Ireland, the son of a James Ferguson, a farmer, and Minnie Bell, daughter of Joseph Bell, Clerk of the Union of Newry.
 In 1902, Ferguson went to work with his older brother, Joe (Joseph Bell Ferguson), in his bicycle and car repair business.
 While working there as a mechanic, he developed an interest in aviation, visiting airshows abroad.
 In 1904, he began to race motorcycles.